joho/7XX-rfc/readme.md

     - 784 - Management, obviously
     - 785 - TPS Cover Sheet not attached
   * 79X - Internet crashed
+    - 795 - You accidentally ALL THE THINGS
+    - 796 - You accidentally the Internet
     - 797 - This is the last page of the Internet.
 Go back
     - 799 - End of the world